piyushkumar-prog/Mentai/README.md

 - Daily quotes and inspirational messages
 - Calming musics for meditatation
 - Responsive design for mobile and desktop
+- Privacy Friendly (No sign up required ) : No collection any personal data to use this application

 ## Installation